vgvr0/TikTok-Video-Downloader-using-Python-and-yt-dlp/README.md

 This tool is for educational purposes only.
 Make sure to comply with TikTok's terms of service and respect content creators' rights when using this tool.

-## 📞 Support

-If you encounter any issues or have questions:
-- Open an issue on GitHub
-- Contact us via Telegram
-- Check our documentation